GeorgeVasilakopoulos/Unix-Shell/README.md

 in-mysh-now>
 ```

-- The aliased instruction is stored as a string within a hash table data structure, along with the alias name.
+- The aliased instruction is stored as a string pair within a hash table data structure.

 - The function ```replaceAliasesInList()``` finds the tokens of the list that match to aliased instructions.
 For each token that matches to an aliased instruction, it splits the corresponding aliased instruction into another token list and it recursively calls itself upon the new token list.